CommandTech/ScoutingCodeRedoWebsite/README.md

 In the root directory run "python startAll.py"

 # To Do
-1. install pyhthon stuff
-2. ini file
+1. ini file
-3. chech npm install stuff
-4. get data on upload
+2. get data on upload
-5. delete bad files
+3. delete bad files
-6. make a bat file
+4. make a bat file